 Crushing strength is the golden standard against which grip strength is measured.
 Dynamometers are used to measure one’s crushing strength in PSIs.
 In BJJ terms, crushing strength is essential to removing the grips an opponent has on you.
 Grip fighting is a dynamic battle of grips where crushing strength plays a major role.
 Whoever strips off the opponent’s grips and establishes tight isometric grips of their own is going to have the upper hand.

 To train the crushing power of your grips, you can go the modern way or the ancient way.
-You know those grippers that bodybuilders swore upon in the 90s?
+Do you know those grippers that bodybuilders swore upon in the 90s?
 Well, they’re exactly what you want to develop crushing power.
 In a more ancient manner, sticking your arms into a bucket of rice is going to do the trick.
 The idea is to get the muscles of your entire arm to work in coordination.
 To do so, you have to go for reps, the higher the better.